ArtyomShalev/Multem-3/README.md

 ## Contibutors

 ## TODOs

-    TODO: describe structure of the project
     change the gitmodules
     where all binaries are
     what is fort.1 fort.8 fort.10 fort.16 and .ini is
     how to run Multem-3
     how to make a config
     frequently used setups
-    describe input params